Bernard Verley

 Bernard Verley (born 4 October 1939) is a French actor and producer.

 Biography

-Former student of les Beaux-Arts in Lille, he then joined the TNP Jean Vilar.
+A former student of les Beaux-Arts in Lille, Verley then joined the TNP Jean Vilar.
+In the mid-1970s, he devoted himself to film production and then returned to acting in the 1990s, after a break of nine years.
 His brother Renaud Verley is also an actor.
-In the mid-1970s, he devoted himself to film production.
-He returns as an actor in the 90s, after a break of nine years.